 Julio Bustamente: “Not too much has been written… or more than too much… about love.
 In my first albums I didn’t deal with the subject, I tended to do more protest songs.
 As I got older, I realized that I shouldn’t be afraid of feelings.
 But I sometimes do use an impersonal tone.
 Since we’ve all felt the same way, the listeners know what I’m talking about.
 That allows you a certain distance to maintain some sort of humour in the process.
 If, in the end. you’re going to get what’s inside you… there’s no need to overreact.
 The lyrics and the score are there and everything is changed by the performance.
 It’s like shooting a film in colour or black and white.
 The script doesn’t change, but the story can change a lot.”

 I always begin my songs with the lyrics.
 My parallel career as a writer is nothing more than a discipline for making songs.
 Each lyric is like a little film; I’m not looking for the ‘Julio Bustamante style’ at all.
 On the contrary, I prefer to go on holiday with the text.

 I suppose that each artist transmits his grain of sand, his way of seeing the world and understanding music.
-In my case, the lyrics of the songs, which is where all my personal baggage is expressed.
+In my case, it’s the lyrics of the songs, which is where all my personal baggage is expressed.